Eight questions to help decide if university is your next step

 Open days can help you get a feel for what you like, both in terms of courses and the wider university experience.

 Consider employment prospects for your chosen course – where have recent graduates ended up?
-To find out more, see the Higher Education Careers Services Unit’s What do graduates do?
+Find out more with the What do graduates do? report from the Association of Graduate Careers Advisory Services.

 6. What about additional benefits?